 |Summary||This course examines climate change mitigation and solutions, covering technology, policy and scientific understanding.
 This course examines climate change mitigation at a range of scales from geoengineering to microgeneration.
 It explores the role of science & technology, economics and innovation in carbon management and the interactions of other drivers (e.g. land-use change, energy access & security, economic development) with carbon management policy and ethics.
 It includes coverage of international and national targets and scenarios, local and household mitigation, and examines feasibility and implementation of carbon reduction projects such as wind energy, solar PV, forestry and anaerobic digestion.

-Please note that there are two live lectures for this course and group catch-ups are held twice weekly.
-You are encouraged to attend these.
 All dates for lectures and tutorials can be found in the Course Handbook.